hdevalence/danake/docs/src/danake.md

 the Persian empire commonly placed in the mouth of the deceased to pay for passage into the underworld.

+Danake is a work-in-progress, and this document will continue to evolve over time.

 [danake]: https://en.wikipedia.org/wiki/Danake